 I am not a morning person.
 A late night of reading, writing, or working on a current project, followed by long, luxurious lie in the next day is the height of bliss for me.
-However, there is one that will get me out of bed even before the crack of dawn: bluebells.
+However, there is one thing that will get me out of bed even before the crack of dawn: bluebells.

 Every year, the woods near Marlborough gain a carpet of blue as these spring flowers make their presence known, and it is a sheer delight to meander through the forest trails.
 You can, of course, go at any time of the time of the day, but the early morning light on the flowers is golden, perfect for photography.
 Add in a spot of mist and the dawn chorus of dozens of unseen birds, and it becomes almost a spiritual experience.